 Croatian Sheepdog Care

-Croatian Sheepdogs are highly intelligent, often gentle and respond well to force-free training.
-They are eager to please, quick learners, and love to have a job to do.
-So if you are looking for a breed that will enjoy dog sports or competitive obedience, you will likely have a good partner in a Croatian Sheepdog.
-Croatian Sheepdogs have excelled in major competitive trials at platforms like Crufts.
+Croatian sheepdogs are highly intelligent, gentle, and respond well to force-free training.
+They are eager to please and love to have a job to do, so if you're looking for a breed that will enjoy competitive obedience, you will have a good partner in a Croatian sheepdog.

 Common Health Problems

 The Croatian sheepdog is a robust and healthy breed and does not have any known major inheritable health conditions.
 However, it's still important to do your research and find a reputable breeder to ensure that they are selecting healthy parents, which can minimize any genetic problems being passed on to their puppies.
 Some health issues you should keep an eye out for in Croatian sheepdogs include: